-Action Plans
+Client Engagement and Action Plans

 In some cases, a client may be linked to negative environmental and social impacts or are not currently meeting our minimum requirements.
-If the impacts are not severe in nature and may be rectified or improved through the implementation of controls and remedial measures, CIMB may request that a client implements a time-bound action plan.
+If the impacts are not severe in nature and may be rectified or improved through the implementation of controls and remedial measures, CIMB will engage the client and may request that the client implements a time-bound action plan.
 The time-bound action plan is reviewed on an annual basis to check for adherence and progress on resolution.
 Extension request of time-bound action plan is permitted with sufficient justification.